 In 2014, Queensland Health introduced the Adolescent Mental Health Extended Treatment Initiative (AMHETI) as a service response to the closure of the BAC.
 The AMHETI model of care was developed by Children's Health Queensland (CHQ) Hospital and Health Service (HHS), based on the work of the ECRG.
-CHQ undertook a comprehensive review of local and international research to determine how contemporary extended mental health treatment and rehabilitation care for young people should be delivered.
-This included site visits to child and youth mental health services in New South Wales and Victoria to observe first-hand the delivery of innovative and progressive models of service delivery to young people.
+CHQ undertook comprehensive research to determine how contemporary extended mental health treatment and rehabilitation care for young people should be delivered.
+This included site visits to child and youth mental health services in New South Wales and Victoria to observe first-hand the delivery of innovative an progressive models of service delivery to young people.
 The AMHETI was also developed in accordance with the National Mental Health Service Planning Framework (Appendix 2).